macroscopicentric/minikick/README.md

 - Allow multiple credit cards per user.
 - Back with a database instead of memory.
 - Remove validation repetition for user/project names and amounts.
+- Make separate credit card class.
+- Potential dependency issue: both projects and users depend on RubyMoney.
+New class for amounts?